paytrail/paytrail-ios-sdk/README.md

 ## Get Started

-Before getting started with the SDK's APIs, a shared ``PaytrailMerchant`` should be created in the beginning when app launches in the, for example, ``AppDelegate``, or the `main app` in a SwiftUI app before any API is called.
-You can also turn on the SDK's debug logging for the ease of development.
+Before getting started with the SDK's APIs, a shared ``PaytrailMerchant`` should be created in the beginning when app launches in the, for example, ``AppDelegate``:

 ```
-import paytrail_ios_sdk

 class AppDelegate: NSObject, UIApplicationDelegate {
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]? = nil) -> Bool {
         ...
         PaytrailMerchant.create(merchantId: "YOUR_MERCHANT_ID", secret: "YOUR_MERCHANT_SECRET")
-        PTLogger.globalLevel = .debug
+        PTLogger.globalLevel = .debug // Enable SDK debug logging
         return true
     }
 }
 ```

+Or in the *main app* in a SwiftUI app before any API is called:
 ```
-import SwiftUI
-import paytrail_ios_sdk

 @main
 struct PaytrailSdkExamplesApp: App {
     var body: some Scene {